 Copy - fast parallelized file transfer

-XCP copy is easy to use and directly employs the NFSv3 feature set so that the target can exactly match the source, including hard links, symlinks, special file types, permissions, and other attributes.
+The baseline XCP copy transfers the files so that the target can exactly match the source, including hard links, symlinks, special file types, permissions, ownership, NTFS ACLs, and other attributes.

 Verify – thorough verification of target state